jogusrikanth-code/Airflow_POC/docs/README.md

-This `docs/` folder contains project documentation moved from the repository root to keep things tidy.
+# Airflow POC — Documentation

-Index:
+This folder centralizes all learning and deployment docs for your Airflow POC.

-- 00_START_HERE.md
+## Start Here
-- AIRFLOW_BASICS.md
+- Read `ARCHITECTURE.md` for a beginner-friendly overview and flow diagram
-- ENTERPRISE_INTEGRATION.md
+- Read `QUICKSTART.md` to deploy on Kubernetes quickly
-- ENTERPRISE_POC_SUMMARY.md
+- Explore `AIRFLOW_BASICS.md` to learn core concepts

-- FOLDER_STRUCTURE.md
+## Navigation
-- INDEX.md
+- `INDEX.md` — Quick links and doc map
-- KUBERNETES_CLEANUP_SUMMARY.md
+- `FOLDER_STRUCTURE.md` — How the repo is organized
-- LEARNING_CHECKLIST.md
+- `LEARNING_CHECKLIST.md` — Track your progress
-- QUICKSTART.md
+- `SETUP_SUMMARY.md` — What’s included and how to use it
-- SETUP_SUMMARY.md
+- `HELM_MIGRATION.md` — Move to the official Helm chart

-The root `README.md` remains in the repository root.
+The root `README.md` in the repository still provides a high-level overview.